Wjatscheslav/magnificent-service-monitor/README.md

 You can build this application using the next command:
 <p><strong>mvn clean package</strong></p>

-As a result of the program execution, a file will be generated:
+As a result of the program execution, an executable jar will be generated:
-<p><strong>target/magnificent-service-monitor-VERSION.jar</strong></p>
+<p><strong>target/magnificent-service-monitor-VERSION-jar-with-dependencies.jar</strong></p>

 ### Run